Configuring an SFTP server based on CentOS 7

 -

-Create a file to save the SFTP client's public SSH keys to.
+Create a file to store the SFTP client’s public SSH keys.
 Set the required permissions:

 sudo touch /home/fuser/.ssh/authorized_keys sudo chmod 600 /home/fuser/.ssh/authorized_keys sudo chown fuser:fuser /home/fuser/.ssh/authorized_keys